jeffijoe/koa-es7-boilerplate/README.md

 env.dev === true;
 ```

+Additionally, all environment variables you'd usually find on `process.env` will be available on this object.

 In the repository root, you will find a `env.yaml`, which is where you can set up environment variables so you won't have to do it from your shell.
 This also makes it more platform-agnostic.

-The top-level nodes in the YAML-file contain a set of environment variables. `yenv` will load the set that matches whatever `NODE_ENV` says.
+The top-level nodes in the YAML-file contain a set of environment variables.
+`yenv` will load the set that matches whatever `NODE_ENV` says.

 I've set it up so anything in `tests` will override anything in `development` when running tests.

+*Actual environment variables will take precedence over the `env.yaml` file!*

+See the [`yenv` docs](https://github.com/jeffijoe/yenv) for more info.

 ## Dependency injection